carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 #### Variadic functions... or lack thereof

-In regards to Lisp, I first wanted to have variadic functions, that is, functions that have indefinite arity (number of parameters).
+In regards to Lisp, I first wanted to have variadic functions, that is, functions that have indefinite arity (number of arguments).
 For example, in Clojure (a Lisp for the JVM), and in most Lisp flavors you can do:

 <script src="https://gist.github.com/charlydagos/fc805032f833009166a62eb310ca5d38.js"></script>